-FNAR 6115 (1).
-CLASSIC WORKS AND TEXTS IN THE FINE ARTS.
+FNAR 6115 - Classic Works and Texts in the Fine Arts

+Credits: 1

 This course focuses on a single, seminal text or work of art in music, drama, or the visual arts through close, directed reading and seminar discussion.
 Topics can vary each term.
 One study begins with the premise that there is more than one way to read a painting by considering a variety of different scholarly interpretations of Manet's last major painting, "Bar at the Folies-Bergere."
 Critical readings are supplemented by background lectures on Manet's significant place in the movements of realism and impressionism.
 This course may be applied to the following curricular field concentrations: arts and cultural traditions, and others based on the topic chosen.

+FNAR 6200 - Independent Study

+Credits: 2

+Directed study.